Zoneomics Logo

 Borrow Pit: An area from which soil or other unconsolidated materials are removed to be used, with or without further processing, for highway or road construction and maintenance or other similar use.

-Building: Any structure which may be entered and utilized by persons for business, public use, lodging or the storage of goods, and includes any vehicle, railway car, aircraft or watercraft used for the lodging of persons or for carrying on business therein.
+Building: Any structure which may be entered and utilized by persons for business, public use, lodging or the storage of goods, or for carrying on business therein.
 Where a single building consists of two (2) or more units separately secured or occupied, each unit shall not be deemed a separate building.

 Building Area: That portion of a lot located inside all the required setbacks and within all the other restrictions on which a particular type of structure or building is permitted by this Ordinance.
 The building area on one (1) lot may differ depending on the type of structure or building is considered (e.g., accessory structures may be allowed in areas a principal structure is not allowed) The building area shall not include areas on which no structure or building can be built or located, such as areas designated or dedicated for stormwater retention/detention, open ditches, wetlands, and other such areas.